 |July 19||Foundations of Painting||Art show set up & reception|

 Foundations of Drawing & Design: Learn about the elements of art and design in this foundation level course.
 Students will strengthen their observational skills by drawing from life through a variety of topics such as still life, perspective, and the human figure.
 These topics are fundamental for developing a portfolio for college admission and will provide students with the groundwork needed for further artistic studies.

 Ceramics: Students will experiment with both functional and sculptural approaches to clay using the Everson’s renowned ceramics collection as a source of education and inspiration.
 Students will learn about basic construction with hand-building techniques as well as surface decoration, glazing, and kiln firing.

-Painting & Printing: Students will strengthen their composition skills by drawing on knowledge from their Foundations of Drawing & Design class to learn the basics of painting and printing.
-Projects will broaden knowledge of color theory and give students the chance to experiment with different methods of paint application as well as learn about plate and paper preparation in the printing process.
+Foundations of Painting: Students will strengthen their composition skills by drawing on knowledge from their Foundations of Drawing & Design class to learn the basics of painting.
+Projects will broaden knowledge of color theory and give students the chance to experiment with different methods of paint application.

 Architecture: Students will investigate scale, form, and spatial relationships as they uncover the basics of architecture through both lectures and hands on projects.
 This introductory course will use the Everson Museum itself as an opportunity for learning as it was designed by world renowned architect I.M.
 Pei.
 Students will develop drawing and model making skills through project based assignments as they learn about the built environment.